 What Weight Fly Rod For Trout: What Do Guides Recommend

-The right weight fly rod for trout is a 5 weight which is considered a good all-purpose size.
-However, the right weight fly rod for trout will really depend on the size of the trout you are fishing for, the size of the waterbody you fish, as well as the method and size of the flies.
+An all-around good-weight fly rod for trout is a five-weight rod.
+This is what most big stores will sell you.
+However, the right weight fly rod for trout will really depend on the size of the trout you are fishing for, the size of the water body you fish, the method you want to use, and the size of the flies.

-This means an angler that wants to cast large streamers will require a different weight fly rod than an angler that wants to fish with small dry flies and get a delicate presentation.
+This means an angler who wants to cast large streamers will require a different-weight fly rod than an angler who needs a delicate presentation with small dry flies.

 Let’s find out what weight fly rod for trout is best.